blackberry/ECMA5Extend/README.md

 # ECMA5Extend

-Small toolkit for writing good JavaScript APIs.
+Toolkit for writing GOOD JavaScript APIs for both Browser and NodeJS using ECMA5.

 ## Why?